Antiracism and Inclusion, Diversity, Equity & Accessibility (IDEA) Initiatives

 - Inclusion, Diversity, Equity, and Accessibility (IDEA) Committee of the Department of Communication

-The purpose of the Inclusion, Diversity, Equity and Accessibility (IDEA) Committee in the Department of Communication is to aid the Department in fostering a safe and inclusive environment in the community of the Department of Communication by building faculty, staff and student relationships and encouraging open and transparent dialogues.
-We are committed to increasing the presence of cultural and under-represented communities (including, but not limited to racial, ethnic, gender, sexuality, ability, nationality, linguistics aspects) through the use of collaboration.
+The purpose of the Inclusion, Diversity, Equity and Accessibility (IDEA) Committee in the Department of Communication is to aid our departmental community in fostering a safe and inclusive environment by building faculty, staff, and student relationships and encouraging open and transparent dialogues.
+We are committed to increasing the presence of underrepresented communities (including, but not limited to racial, ethnic, gender, sexuality, ability, nationality, class, and linguistics aspects) through the use of collaboration.

 Who We Are

 The IDEA Committee consists of both faculty, (IDEA Faculty Coordinator), and students (IDEA Student Team).
-The IDEA Student Team has three primary groups that all work together to promote these ideals: IDEA Student Mentors, Disability Awareness Project Team, and IDEA Supporting Members.
+The students are known as IDEA Student Mentors.

 Roles of IDEA Student Mentors